-To be completed before signing the Autorizacion de Entrega Diploma document of Registar Office.
+To be completed before signing the "Autorización de Entrega Diploma" form.

-PhD MS MA \checkmark Requirements \checkmark \checkmark \checkmark Grade Index:3.0 or above \checkmark Credits: As stipulated by the probra of study, 72 credits minimum. \checkmark Credits: As stipulated by the probra of study, 34 credits minimum. \checkmark \checkmark Residence: A minimum of two years of full-time work must be completed at UCC \checkmark Time limitations: A maximum of 7 years to satisfy all the requirements. \checkmark \checkmark Time limitations: A maximum of 4 years to complete all the requirements \checkmark Qualifying examination. \checkmark \checkmark Comprehensive examination. \checkmark \checkmark Dissertation or thesis defense. \checkmark Co-author in at least one (1) manuscript accepted for publication \checkmark ~ \checkmark Pay graduation fees to Cashier's Office \checkmark \checkmark Pay printing and binding (3 copies) fees to Cashier's Office \checkmark \checkmark Deliver the approved dissertation/thesis in a CD-ROM \checkmark \checkmark \checkmark Graduate Program forms completed. \checkmark \checkmark \checkmark Complete Alumni Contact Information (GPBSF11) \checkmark \checkmark \checkmark Complete Exit Survey (GPBSF12) \checkmark \checkmark \checkmark Return locker and/or GPBS Study Room key (s) (if applicable)
+PhD MS MA ✓ Requirements ✓ ✓ ✓ Grade Index: 3.0 or above. ✓ Credits: As stipulated by the program of study, 72 credits minimum. ✓ ✓ Credits: As stipulated by the program of study, 36 credits minimum. ✓ ✓ Residence: A minimum of 36 credits must be completed at UCC. ✓ Time limitations: A maximum of 7 years to satisfy all the requirements. ✓ ✓ Time limitations: A maximum of 4 years to complete all the requirements. ✓ Candidacy examination. ✓ ✓ Comprehensive examination and research proposal. ✓ ✓ Dissertation or thesis defense. \checkmark First author in at least one (1) manuscript or co-author in at least two (2) V accepted for publication in a peer-reviewed journal. ✓ ✓ ✓ Pay graduation fees to Cashier's Office. ✓ ✓ Pay printing and binding (3 copies) fees to Cashier's Office. ✓ ✓ Deliver the approved dissertation/thesis in a flash drive. ✓ ✓ ✓ Complete Graduate Program forms. ✓ ✓ ✓ Complete Alumni Contact Information (GPBSF11). ✓ ✓ ✓ Complete Exit Survey (GPBSF12). ✓ ✓ ✓ Return locker and/or GPBS Study Room key (s) (if applicable). ✓ Complete Survey of Earned Doctorates (SED).